 Attack Surface Analyzer 1.0 is a free Microsoft download that helps software developers determine the security risks their applications pose to Windows computers.
-Attack Surface Analyzer compares before-and-after snapshots of the system state so users can better understand changes resulting from installing new applications.
+Attack Surface Analyzer compares before-and-after snapshots of the system state so users can better understand changes resulting from installing applications.

-Microsoft first developed Attack Surface Analyzer to help with its own product development, but in 2011, the company released a beta version to the public.
+Microsoft developed Attack Surface Analyzer to help with its own product development, but in 2011, the company released a beta version to the public.
 Since then, Microsoft has made a number of bug fixes and performance enhancements.
 As a result, version 1.0 of the tool returns fewer false positives, and its graphical user interface (GUI) performs better.
 Plus, the product includes in-depth documentation to make it easier to use.
 These improvements help make the Attack Surface Analyzer program a mainstay in the arsenal of development tools.

 Understanding the free Microsoft software

 Attack Surface Analyzer works by analyzing the files and registry keys that have been added or updated between system scans.
 The tool also analyzes services, process threads, ActiveX controls, listening ports and a variety of other parameters.

 Specifically, Attack Surface Analyzer searches for security weaknesses that Microsoft has noted when installing applications on a Windows computer.
 This approach is different from that of similar tools, which analyze systems based on signatures and known vulnerabilities.